bandprotocol/oracle-consumer/README.md

 ```

 ### Connecting Hermes Relayer to BandChain
-The last step is to set up a relayer to listen and relay IBC packets between a oracle-consumer chain and BandChain.
+The last step is to set up a relayer to listen and relay IBC packets between an oracle-consumer chain and BandChain.

 Here are the simple guides for setting up a relayer.
 * [Setup hermes relayer](docs/setup_hermes_relayer.md)